wilsonz347/CalorieTrack/README.md

 ## Transparency
 For transparency purposes, we leveraged advanced AI-powered technology to enhance our debugging process.

+## Credit
+This project utilizes the Gym Members Exercise Dataset by Vala Khorasani, available under the Apache 2.0 License.
+The original dataset can be found at https://www.kaggle.com/datasets/valakhorasani/gym-members-exercise-dataset.

 ## Installation
 1. Clone this repository
 2. Install the necessary packages: pip install -r requirements.txt